alexjlockwood/AndroidDesignPatterns/_drafts/2014-12-04-activity-fragment-transitions-in-android-lollipop-part1.md

 ### Conclusion

 In this post, we have only given a brief introduction to the new Activitiy and Fragment transition APIs.
-However, as we will see in the next few posts, having a solid understanding of the basics will significantly speed up the development process in the long-run, especially when it comes to writing custom `Transition`s.
+However, as we will see in the next few posts having a solid understanding of the basics will significantly speed up the development process in the long-run, especially when it comes to writing custom `Transition`s.
 In the posts that follow, we will cover content transitions and shared element transitions in even more depth and will obtain an even greater understanding of how Activity and Fragment transitions work under-the-hood.

 As always, thanks for reading!
 Feel free to leave a comment if you have any questions, and don't forget to +1 and/or share this blog post if you found it helpful!